-Raise awareness of the elephant poaching crisis, support law-makers in banning ivory sales, and measurably reduce demand for ivory in Greater China (including Hong Kong SAR and Taiwan), Thailand, Vietnam, Japan and the U.S.
+Raise awareness of the elephant poaching crisis, support law-makers in banning ivory sales, and measurably reduce demand for ivory in Greater China, Thailand, Vietnam, Japan and the U.S.

-- Hong Kong SAR's government voted in a landslide victory to ban ivory sales.
-Following suit, Taiwan, China announced its own ban on sales, set to begin in 2020. - Assisted China's government in communicating its ivory ban, distributing our Yao Ming PSA on over 100,000 video display screens playing up to 120 times per day, and 650 billboards in partnership with WWF and Save the Elephants. - Launched a series of five PSAs and billboards in collaboration with DreamWorks Animation's Kung Fu Panda, fighting to save elephants, rhinos, lions, tigers and pangolins from poaching. - Launched a new campaign with Thai actress and fashion icon Mai Davika, "Ivory is Only Beautiful on Elephants." - Premiered our documentary The Vanishing Giants in Ho Chi Minh City and subsequently broadcast the film on multiple national television networks. - Hosted a press conference in Hanoi with Vietnam's government to publicize the revised penal code with wildlife ambassadors Phan Anh, Pham Huong, Le Hang, Customs and supreme court justices.
+- In Greater China, Hong Kong SAR voted in a landslide victory to ban ivory sale, while Taiwan also announced a ban on sales set to begin in 2020. - Assisted China's government in communicating its ivory ban, distributing our Yao Ming PSA on over 100,000 video display screens playing up to 120 times per day, and 650 billboards in partnership with WWF and Save the Elephants. - Launched a series of five PSAs and billboards in collaboration with DreamWorks Animation's Kung Fu Panda, fighting to save elephants, rhinos, lions, tigers and pangolins from poaching. - Launched a new campaign with Thai actress and fashion icon Mai Davika, "Ivory is Only Beautiful on Elephants." - Premiered our documentary The Vanishing Giants in Ho Chi Minh City and subsequently broadcast the film on multiple national television networks. - Hosted a press conference in Hanoi with Vietnam's government to publicize the revised penal code with wildlife ambassadors Phan Anh, Pham Huong, Le Hang, Customs and supreme court justices.
 The event was live-streamed to 25,000 Facebook viewers.